binpash/try/README.md

-*Note that try will only work on [Linux 5.11](https://github.com/torvalds/linux/commit/92dbc9dedccb9759c7f9f2f0ae6242396376988f) or higher for overlayfs to work in a user namespace*
+*Note that try will only work on [Linux 5.11](https://github.com/torvalds/linux/commit/92dbc9dedccb9759c7f9f2f0ae6242396376988f) or higher for overlayfs to work in a user namespace.*

 ### Installing